- Co-founder of Hi

 I'm an independent writer and designer usually in Tokyo, San Francisco or New York, depending on the people I'm working with or the type of work I'm doing.

-January-June 2014 note: I'm currently finishing a book project which is consuming all of my time.
+April - December 2014 note: I'm currently finishing a book project which is consuming all of my time.
 Apologies for not being able to meet / respond to all requests for mentorship or interviews.
 Thanks for understanding.
-I hope to have more time the second half of 2014!
+I hope to have more time in 2015!
+(I know, that sounds crazy but … books are long, hard, stupid, wonderful things.)

 I love the culture of startups: the optimism, the naiveté, the confusion, the chaos, the compression.
 I regularly mentor and consult with "publishing related" (a vast and growing category if there ever was one) startups and try to nurture connections where connections should be.

 For a little over a year, I was privileged to work at Flipboard as a product designer.
 My main focus was Flipboard for iPhone.
-I am indebted to the great opportunity Mike, Evan, Marcos and the rest of the company extended to me.
-So much so, I made them a love letter (book?).
+I am indebted to the great opportunity Mike, Evan, Marcos, and the rest of the company extended to me.
+So much so, I made them a love letter.

-Tokyo was my base for nearly a decade and I return frequently.
+Tokyo has been my base — in one way or another, physical or spiritual — for over a decade.
 My experiences there are so deeply layered that I consider the city a hometown.
 All that time in Japan pushed my cultural expectations into strange territories; something I enjoy.
 Much of my design work is inspired by time spent there.

 PRE/POST is a publishing umbrella I founded in 2010.
+It's largely dormant, now, but served its purpose well for the four or so years it was active.
 It kicked off when we republished Art Space Tokyo via Kickstarter.
-Recently, we published Japanese poet Bin Sugawara.
-He's brilliant, but you need to understand Japanese to get it.
-Forthcoming is the Designer Founders book from The Designer Fund.
+In 2012, we published Japanese poet Bin Sugawara.
+He's quite a lot of fun.
+We also helped jumpstart the Designer Founders book from The Designer Fund.
+And it served as the place from which I published a number of my essays as Kindle and iBooks books.

-PRE/POST is there to help get made books that should be made, and made well.
+PRE/POST was there to help get made books that should be made, and made well.
 No excuses.
-We average a book a year, which feels just about right.
+We averaged a book a year, which felt just about right.

 I'm adopted.
 So, naturally, I'm fascinated by provenance.
 Provenance and mythologies.
 Particularly the myths we create around ourselves and the boundaries which define 'family.'